Interior hero background

 New Emergency/CPR Instructor FAQs

-All instructor cards are issued by the CTC to which you align.
-If you have taken your instructor course through different CTC you will be issued a certificate of completion or an "Instructor Candidates Application Form."
-Your CTC will issue your instructor card and may require you first be monitored for at least one class by an Instructor Trainer (BLS) or Regional Faculty member (ACLS and PALS).
+All instructor cards are issued by the training center coordinator (TCC) who oversees that training center.
+If you have taken your instructor course through a different training center, you will be issued a certificate of completion or an "Instructor Candidate Application” form.
+Your training center will issue your instructor card and may require you first be monitored for at least one class by an Instructor Trainer (BLS) or Regional Faculty member (ACLS and PALS).

 Each CTC sets its own policies.
 Some charge an annual administrative fee, some charge a card processing fee and some a combination.
 The cost to you will vary depending on your relationship with the CTC (for example, are you an employee).
 Call around to compare pricing and services to find the best CTC for you.